Peter-L-SVK/PyLine/README.md

 ![PyLine Demo](scrshots/demo.png)

 PyLine is a minimalist command-line text editor designed for Linux/BSD systems, written in Python 3 with use of systems calls.
-Originally created in 2018 and modernized in 2025, it combines improved text management with a simple, line-by-line workflow.
+Originally created in 2018 and modernized after long pause in 2025, it combines improved text management with a simple, line-by-line workflow.
 (*Note: This is a hobby project, not a professional application.*)

 ## Features
+- **Theme System**:
-- **Theme System**: Customizable color schemes with for now only for coloring syntax and listing, adjustable for dark and light themes, basic text and bacground still from terminal theme
+  - Customizable color schemes with for now only for coloring syntax and listing, adjustable for dark and light themes, basic text and bacground still from terminal theme
+  - Inhouse solution for editing themes in theme manager
+- **Configuration Management**:
-- **Configuration Management**: Persistent settings with JSON-based configuration
+  - Persistent settings with JSON-based configuration
+  - Run time config modifying and checking
 - **Lightweight & Fast**: Runs entirely in terminal with minimal dependencies
-- **Advanced Hook System**: Extensible plugin architecture with support for multiple languages (Python, JavaScript, Perl, Ruby, Lua, PHP, Shell)
+- **Advanced Hook System**:
+  - Extensible plugin architecture with support for multiple languages (Python, JavaScript, Perl, Ruby, Lua, PHP, Shell)
+  - Fully interconnected Hook manager with Config manager
+  - Incudes core hook utils for search and replace, smart tab, shell syntax highligting and more
 - **File Operations**:
   - Edit existing files with full hook integration
   - Create new files with directory structure creation